 Learn about the different eggs and nests that birds make and have a go at making your own nests out of natural materials.
 Make Easter headdresses or Easter baskets out of natural materials before going on an Easter egg hunt.

 Children learn about and explore mud in a natural setting.
 They learn where it comes from and have a go at making their own woodland mud.
-They learn what mud feels like and some of its properties through playing with mud and using it to make everything from mud faces to painting pictures.
-They then look at some of the animals that live in the mud and find out why we need to protect trees.
+They learn what mud feels like and some of its properties through playing with mud and using it to paint pictures.
+They then look at some of the animals that live in the mud and make a minibeast out of mud.

 The Bad-tempered Ladybird